xhtsansiro/A_Dynamical-System-Approach-to-Shared-Control/Robot_Control/README.md

 #### Haptic Device setup

-The haptic device we worked with is the [omega.3](https://www.forcedimension.com/images/doc/specsheet_-_omega3.pdf).
+The haptic device is the [omega.3](https://www.forcedimension.com/images/doc/specsheet_-_omega3.pdf).
 You may need to adjust the path to the libraries of the haptic device in the CMakelist.txt.
 You may also need to give the permission to the port where the haptic device is inserted.
 To do this type in a terminal

 ```